 After delivery of the treatment moulds, the treatment follow-up program consists of reviews at one week, one month, three months and six months, plus any other visits that are required to make further adjustments.
 It is not unusual for orthokeratology to require more visits than the schedule above.

-The total consultation fee for those visits related to orthokeratology treatment after the initial visit is $1,170; this also covers any unforseen visits relating to the treatment.
+The total consultation fee for those visits related to first-time orthokeratology treatment after the initial visit is $1,170; this also covers any unforseen visits and changes of lenses relating to the treatment.
 This fee is payable on collection of the corneal moulds.

 Corneal retaining lenses/moulds